-You may decide to retain your SIPP fund in whole or in part in cash, in which case the funds will remain in your SIPP's Bank of Scotland account earning interest.
+You may decide to retain your SIPP fund in whole or in part in cash, in which case the funds will remain in your SIPP's Bank of Scotland account.
 Bank of Scotland is part of the Lloyds Banking Group.

-Interest is calculated gross, on a daily basis and is credited to your account monthly.
+Interest is calculated gross, on a daily basis and is credited to the SIPP bank account monthly.
 The rates of interest are based on the Bank of Scotland base rate, which in turn are linked to/mirror the Bank of England base rate and are paid on the whole balance, not just the part above the threshold.

 |£0 to £49,999.99||1% below the bank's base rate*|

 |£50,000 to £249,999.99||0.5% below the bank's base rate*|